FlockiiX/Login-Registration-Backend/README.md

 Run the command `docker-compose -f docker-compose-test.yml up --build` at the project root to run the tests of this project.

 ### Deploying stages
-Deploying onto your development server:
-Run the command `docker-compose -f [STAGE] up --build` at the project root to run the application on your development server.
+Run the command `docker-compose -f [STAGE] up --build` at the project root to run the application.

 Current stages:
 1. development `[docker-compose-dev.yml]`